NunoAlexandre/ecosystem-proposals/proposals/0000-slurp.rst

 allows package hosting to be *federated* and *decentralized*.
 For example, if you are
-the maintainer of ``bytestring``, Hackage lets you "own" the ``https://hackage.haskell.org/package/bytestring`` URL, so it's a legit place to store all the different versions of ``bytestring``.
+the maintainer of ``bytestring``, Hackage lets you "own" the ``https://hackage.haskell.org/package/bytestring`` URL, so it's a legitimate place to store all the different versions of ``bytestring``.
 But as the maintainer, you could as well have decided to store the package elsewhere instead.
 Why do we need to force the whole package universe